NIB-223/movie_api/README.md

 # MyFlix API

-This is a movie API that contains data about certain movies, their genres, and theior directors.
+This is a movie API that contains data about certain movies, their genres, and their directors.
 There is also a membership feature where people can create accounts.

-## Tools/Dependencies Used
 ## Tools/Dependencies Used
 - JS
 - MongoDB